 The tax year in Singapore is the calendar year.
 An individual’s income from a preceding calendar year is assessed to tax in the following calendar year (i.e. year of assessment).

-Each taxpayer is required to make an annual return of income and of such particulars as may be required to determine the personal allowances due.
-Spouses receive separate returns and those electing to transfer qualifying deductions and rental deficits will need to elect for the transfer on a year by year basis (see Spouses in the Deductions section for details of the new rules for transfers of deductions between spouses).
+Each taxpayer is required to make an annual return of income and of such particulars as may be required to determine the personal reliefs and deductions.
 The tax return must be filed on a calendar-year basis and must be submitted by 15 April.
 If filed electronically, the deadline is 18 April.

 Payment of tax